misteroz1976/Nable-N04/FreeRTOS-programmable-input-output-device-N04-c.md

 ## Configure N04 GSM for Azure IoT Hub by using the DevIc Host tool

-1. Download the DevIc Host tool installation package from [here](https://www.eurosystems.it/DevIc/Host/DevIcHost.zip)
+1. Download the DevIc Host tool executables from [here](https://www.eurosystems.it/DevIc/Host/DevIcHost.zip)

 2. Launch the DevIc Host tool and click on functions menu / parameters management menu